InlandWaters/dataQC/README.md

 ```
 ## data corrections

-Errors from a malfunctioning instrument can be filtered out.
+Some simple corrections can include filtering out impossible values.
+If an instrument is not capable of reading values above 3 or below -3 you could filter out those values using the bit of code below.

 ```R
 Data %>%
   filter(value < 3 & value > -3)
 ```

-Adding a constant value useful for adjusting all or portions of a data series where an incorrect offset was used.
+Instrument calibrations usually involve offsets and or slopes.
+This bit of code uses an ifelse statement to add a constant between two dates, useful for adjusting a portion of a data series where an incorrect offset was used.

 ```R
 Data %>%